italia/daf-semantic-katalod/README.md

 For simplicity it is designed re-using jersey and swagger with jetty, using RDF4J as the main interface to RDF.

+**NOTE**: the application should be considered an early (alpha) release, as it is still work-in-progress: all the endpoints and functions are still constantly evolving.

 ## maven build / install